-Donald Trump Knew His Conspiracy Theory-Prone Legal Advisers Were ‘Unhinged,’ Report Says
+Donald Trump Knew His Conspiracy Theory-Prone Legal Advisers Were 'Unhinged,' Report Says

 The QAnon theory posits that Democrats and Hollywood celebrities are involved in a Satanic pedophile ring that Trump is battling against with the help of an undercover agent known as Q.

-Many have warned of the danger of Trump’s embrace of unsubstantiated theories, including Inquirer columnist Trudy Rubin.
+Many have warned of the danger that could come from Trump's embrace of unsubstantiated theories, including Inquirer columnist Trudy Rubin.
 According to Rubin, the violence and conspiracy theories stemming from Trump will not disappear after he leaves the White House.

 As reported by NBC News, Ashli Babbitt, the woman who was reportedly killed by Capitol Police during the recent storming of the historic building, promoted leaders in the QAnon movement as well as radical conservative activists.
-Babbitt allegedly began her support of the fringe conspiracy theory in 2020 and also liked to engage with InfoWars on social media.
+Babbitt allegedly began her support of the fringe conspiracy theory in 2020 and liked to engage with InfoWars on social media.